One Superior Place

 One Superior Place is a 502 ft (153m) tall skyscraper in Chicago, Illinois.
-It was constructed between 1998 to 1999 and has 52 floors.
+It was constructed between 1998 and 1999 and has 52 floors.
 The building was designed by Loewenberg + Associates, and it is tied with 10 South LaSalle as the 87th tallest building in Chicago.

 The property is managed by Greystar Real Estate Partners.

-The main floor of the building includes a Whole Foods, Roy's Restaurant and approximately four shops, while the upper floors are residential apartments.
-There is a five level above-ground self-park parking garage which offers parking on a daily and monthly basis, and an underground parking garage for Whole Foods.
+The main floor of the building includes approximately four shops, while the upper floors are residential apartments.
+There is a five level above-ground self-park parking garage which offers parking on a daily and monthly basis, and an underground parking garage.

 The property primarily consists of residential rental properties, but some units are offered as furnished corporate housing or vacation rentals.